Jgfrausing/ik1919/content/author/kasper_dichmann_bestyrelse/_index.md

 +++
 # Display name
-name = "Kasper Dichmann Knudsen"
+name = "Kasper Hedetoft Dichmann"

 # Is this the primary user of the site?
 superuser = false

 # Role/position
-role = "Bestyrelsesmedlem"
+role = "Formand"

 email = "Kasperdknudsen92@hotmail.com"